 Land Rover vehicles are known for off-road superiority, luxury, and style.
-Unfortunately, it is not all a bed of roses and many Land Rover Discovery 3’s have been plagued by air suspension faults, airbag struts leak, and suspensions dropping to the bump-stops, often leaving owners stranded in challenging conditions.
+Unfortunately, it is not all plain sailing and many Land Rover Discovery 3’s have been plagued by air suspension faults, airbag struts leak, and suspensions dropping to the bump stops, often leaving owners stranded and with high repair bills.

 I had the privilege of owning and Discovery 3 for a while and loved every minute of it.
 It was the epitome of luxury yet it still felt at home off-road, making light work of whatever obstacle I threw at it.
 Of all the vehicles I’ve owned, I miss that one the most and my head still turns every time one passes me by.

 Enough reminiscing, let’s look at the air suspension problems in more detail…